 And solving two murders = priceless cred.

 Lastly the thing that stuck with me this viewing was the impossibility of knowing whether or not Spade really loves Brigitte or is just a gent since he shagged her and any gent can feign being into a girl for at least 24 hours after shagged.
-We get his clear-eyed list of all the things that would go wrong if he trusted her - "but look at the number of them!" - Bogie's eyes when he says "look" indicate he's mentally looking at the list and shuddering with withdrawal reptilian self disgust.
+We get his clear-eyed list of all the things that would go wrong if he trusted her and helped her dodge the rap.
+"Look at the number of them!"
+Bogie's eyes when he says that indicate he's mentally looking at the list and shuddering with withdrawal reptilian self disgust.

-Note that she doesn't even bother to wonder if her own feelings are real or if she's just scared to death because she too can visualize horror and reptilian self-disgust.
+Note that she doesn't even bother to wonder if her own feelings are real or if she's just scared to death because she too can register horror and reptilian self-disgust.
 Her tears fall so hot and fast you can see her whole persona begin to melt off even if her make-up never runs.
 She's a great actress, is Astor, which perfectly suits the material.
-Not unlike Elizabeth Shue in Leaving Las Vegas or Jane Fonda in Klute, they convey the complexity of performance by in essence dissolving the metatextual difference between good actresses who are sexy by nature (Astor loved sex as we well from her infamous journal) and don't have to prove it, vs. bad actresses acting sexier and also trying to be sincere (probably as the result of hack acting teacher input) because as Mildred Plotka - once put it, regarding the "genuine" tragedy of realizing sincerity is impossible-- "we're not people, we're lithographs.
+Not unlike Elizabeth Shue in Leaving Las Vegas or Jane Fonda in Klute, they convey the complexity of performance by dissolving the metatextual difference between good actresses who are sexy by nature (Astor loved sex as we well know from her infamous journal) and don't have to prove it, vs. bad actresses acting sexier while acting sincere (probably as the result of hack acting teacher input).
+As Mildred Plotka once put it, registering the "genuine" tragedy of sincerity is impossible-- "we're not people, we're lithographs.
 We don't know anything about love unless it's written and rehearsed.
 We're only real in between curtains."